slashingweapon/viewtracker/README.md

 If you want to run the collector every thirty minutes, the line you add to your crontab file should be like `30 * * * * /Users/myaccount/Projects/viewtracker/collector.sh`.

 Do I need to tell you to use your own project path?
 Let's hope not.

+# Configuration

+Copy `example.ini` to `config.ini` and edit it to your needs.
+The file should be commented well enough to guide you.